aeon-toolkit/aeon-admin/gsoc/README.md

 **Q. Project X only mentions algorithm Y, is that all I will need to implement?**

-This is dependent on the project, but we usually won't fully flesh out the projects in our idea list.
+This depends on the project, but we usually won't fully flesh out the projects in our idea list.
 This is up to you to do in your application.
-Applications which understand related works and make proposals on how to extend the project is there is additional time will be looked upon more favourably.
+Applications which understand related works and make proposals on how to extend the project if there is additional time will be looked upon more favourably.

-**Q. There are a lot of related algorithms that I include my proposal for project X, should I add them all?**
+**Q. There are a lot of related algorithms that I could include in my proposal for project X; should I add them all?**

 What you add to your implementation plan is somewhat up to you.
 Keep in mind that a single excellent and well-tested implementation is likely better than three mediocre